Security

 Does Vantage store any information regarding cloud infrastructure in the database?

 Yes.
-We store basic metadata on cloud infrastructure in order to be able to show corresponding costs for associated resources.
-We do not have the ability to access any of the underlying resources.
+We store basic metadata on cloud infrastructure to be able to show corresponding costs for associated resources.
+We cannot access any of the underlying resources.